-1. The Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) was asked to review the risk of toxicity of chemicals in the diets of infants and young children aged 0 to 5 years, in support of a review by the Scientific Advisory Committee on Nutrition (SACN) of Government recommendations on complementary and young child feeding.
+1. The Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) was asked to review the risk of toxicity of chemicals in the diets of infants and young children aged 0-5 years, in support of a review by the Scientific Advisory Committee on Nutrition (SACN) of Government recommendations on complementary and young child feeding.
 The reviews will identify new evidence that has emerged since the Government's recommendations were formulated and will appraise that evidence to determine whether the advice should be revised.
 The recommendations cover diet from birth to five years of age.

-2. SACN is examining the nutritional basis of the advice and a first report covering infants aged 0 to 12 months has been published in 20181.
-A report considering the evidence on feeding young children aged 12 to 60 months is currently underway.
-SACN has asked that evidence on possible adverse effects of the diet should be considered by other advisory committees with relevant expertise.
+2. SACN is examining the nutritional basis of the advice and has asked that evidence on possible adverse effects of the diet should be considered by other advisory committees with relevant expertise.

-3. The COT identified a number of dietary chemicals in 20152, which might pose a risk to infants and young children and for which advice might be needed.
+3. The COT identified a number of chemicals in 20151, which might pose a risk to infants and for which advice might be needed.
 The following statement discusses the conclusions of the COT regarding a number of these chemicals.
-Chemicals identified for review and not included in this statement have been or will be subject to a full review or will be published in a subsequent addendum to the overarching statement at a later date.
+Chemicals identified for review and not included in this statement have been or will be subject to a full review or will be published in a second overarching statement at a later date.
 The remaining chemicals are listed in Annex 1.

-4. The following reviews provide a brief overview of the chemical's characteristics but focus mainly on the exposure assessment (where applicable) and the risk characterisation and conclusions, for both infants and young children.
+4. The following reviews provide a brief overview of the chemicals characteristics yet focus mainly on the exposure assessment (where applicable) and the risk characterisation and conclusions.